 The way the shoulders fit is crucial to making an item look nice overall.
 If you have something that covers the shoulders, like a jacket, getting it tailored will be more costly (but worth it sometimes).
 However, anything sleeveless is usually easy to alter.

-If you have a zipper that always gets stuck, or just looks ugly, you can have a tailor add a new one.
+If you have a zipper that always gets stuck or looks ugly, you can have a tailor add a new one.
 You might need to find the new zipper yourself, though, since the tailor probably doesn’t have one in the right size or color.
 You can find them at fabric stores.

 A tailor can also make a too-big sleeve, pants leg, or shirt “shrink” by taking it in.